Toward Pillar Design to Prevent Collapse of Room-And-Pillar Mines

 In some instances, extensive room-and-pillar workings can collapse with little warning and pose a serious risk to underground miners.
 Traditional strength-based pillar design methods applicable to coal or hard-rock mines use a factor of safety defined as pillar strength divided by pillar stress.
 Factor of stability, defined as local mine stiffness divided by post-failure pillar stiffness, may offer a way to design room-and-pillar mines and eliminate collapses.
 Three alternative design approaches to decreasing the risk of large-scale catastrophic collapses are described: the containment approach, the prevention approach, and the full-extraction approach.
 Until good data on the post-failure behavior of pillars become available, the containment and full-extraction options are the safest.
 The limitations in our ability to evaluate both the stability of old workings and the long-term performance of room-and-pillar mines are described.

-R. K. Zipf, "Toward Pillar Design to Prevent Collapse of Room-And-Pillar Mines," 108th Annual Exhibit and Meeting Proceedings, Society for Mining, Metallurgy & Exploration Inc. (SME), Jan 2001.
+R. K. Zipf, "Toward Pillar Design to Prevent Collapse of Room-And-Pillar Mines," Proceedings of the 108th Annual Exhibit and Meeting (2001, Krakow, Poland), Society for Mining, Metallurgy & Exploration Inc. (SME), Jun 2001.

 Article - Conference proceedings